mendixlabs/smart-apps-computer-use/README.md

 # Troubleshooting

-- Executing the `docker run` command runs into the following error `./entrypoint.sh: ./start_all.sh: /bin/bash^M: bad interpreter: No such file or directory`.
-This is most likely due to using Windows apps for editing files and running causing specific behavior in line feed encodings.
-As a solution: change the "End of Line Sequence" to **LF** using the setting at the bottom bar in VS Code, typically it says **CTRL** by default.
+- Executing the `docker run` command runs into an error similar to the following: `./entrypoint.sh: ./start_all.sh: /bin/bash^M: bad interpreter: No such file or directory`.
+    - This is most likely due to using Windows apps for editing files and running causing specific behavior in line feed encodings.
+    - As a solution: change the "End of Line Sequence" to **LF** using the setting at the bottom bar in VS Code, typically it says **CTRL** by default.
 This needs to be changed to **LF** for at least the following files:
       - Dockerfile
       - image/entrypoint.sh
       - image/mutter_startup.sh
       - image/novnc_startup.sh
       - image.start_all.sh
       - image/tint2_startup.sh
       - image/x11vnc_startup.sh
       - image/xvfb_startup.sh
       - image/.config/tint2/tin2rc
       - image/.config/tint2/applications/firefox-custom.desktop
       - image/.config/tint2/applications/gedit.desktop
       - image/.config/tint2/applications/terminal.desktop
-- The model is unable to type properly in text fields.
-This is most likely due to screenshot behavior in the virtual computer.
-As a workaround for this issue, locate script `computer.py` and add a line `await asyncio.sleep(0.5)` after line 172 (in the "key" action before taking the screenshot).
+- The computer use agent seems unable to type properly in text fields.
+    - This is most likely due to screenshot behavior in the virtual computer.
+    - As a workaround for this issue, locate script `computer.py` and add a line `await asyncio.sleep(0.5)` after line 172 (in the "key" action before taking the screenshot).
 Do not forget to build the Docker image again and run it.